 Table 2 reports the frequency of these outcome classifications.
 About half of our sample (48%, n = 59) demonstrated no knowledge of infinity, claiming that there was a biggest number and that it was not possible to keep adding one.
 Non-Productive counters were more likely to fall in this category than Productive counters (67% of Non-Productive vs. 36% of Productive counters, 𝛘2(1) = 10.58, p = .001).
 A smaller fraction of our sample (19%, n = 23) exhibited full knowledge of infinity, claiming that there was no biggest number and that we could always keep adding one.
 Productive counters were more likely to exhibit Full Infinity knowledge than Non-Productive counters (27% vs. 6%, 𝛘2(1) = 7.34, p = .007).
-The remaining children (33%, n = 40) had partial knowledge of infinity – claiming either that you could always add one (n = 29) or that there was no biggest number (n = 11), but not both. .
+The remaining children (33%, n = 40) had partial knowledge of infinity – claiming either that you could always add one (n = 29) or that there was no biggest number (n = 11), but not both.
+The distribution of infinity knowledge categories is comparable to previously reported results (e.g., Cheung et al., 2017; Evans, 1983; Hartnett & Gelman, 1998), although our sample consists of slightly younger participants.

 3.3 Predictors of Infinity Knowledge

 In this section we address how our measures of counting and productivity knowledge (Initial Highest Count, Productivity Group, Next Number task) were related to beliefs about infinity.
 Because the two components of infinity knowledge might develop independently, as indicated by the partial knowers who have one component knowledge but not the other, we conducted separate analyses to predict children’s belief that every number has a successor (Successor Knowledge) and belief that numbers never end (Endless Knowledge).
 This allowed us to identify possible similarities or differences in relevant factors for acquiring each component of infinity knowledge.
 We also predicted children’s status as Full Infinity Knowers, following Cheung et al. (2017).

+Once again, our analyses excluded Productive Counters with IHC ≥ 99, so as to obtain a stronger, more conservative test of our hypothesis that Productive knowledge of counting might relate to beliefs about infinity.
+Thus, we compared Productive Counters with IHC < 99 against Non-Productive Counters (total N = 90).

-For our initial models, predictors included Initial Highest Count, Productivity Group (Productive vs. Non-Productive Counters), and Next Number accuracy (total score out of 8).
+For our initial models, predictors included Initial Highest Count, Productivity Group (Productive vs. Non-Productive Counters), and Next Number accuracy (proportion correct).
 Any predictor in these initial models that significantly predicted the outcome variable relative to a base model (with age as the only predictor) was added to a final model, to allow comparison among the predictors.
+Additionally, because Initial Highest Count was significantly correlated with both Productivity Group (χ2(1) = 40.27, p < .001) and Next Number accuracy (r(88) = .59, p < .001), whenever these latter two variables were entered in the final model we also included Initial Highest Count and its interaction in order to test for the role of decade+unit rule knowledge above and beyond rote counting ability.
 Models were constructed hierarchically, with model comparisons performed at every step using a Likelihood Ratio Test, and with models selected on the basis of a significant chi-squared statistic and reduced AIC value.
-All models were constructed with the following formula: glm(infinity-successor / infinity-endless / infinity-full ~ (predictor) + age (centered), family = binomial).
+For details about model fits and model comparison results, see Tables 3-5.